Phil Lowe: Personal life

 Lowe was married to his wife Avril whom they had two children, an elder daughter, Kate, and a younger son, Andrew.
 After leaving rugby, Lowe began working in hospitality, eventually becoming a landlord, running several pubs around the Hull and East Riding area.
 He was a qualified electrician, and was also involved in property investment.

 Before his death, Lowe relinquished control of The Shakespeare public house (in Baxtergate, Hedon), to his daughter.
 Phil Lowe died on 20 March 2024, at the age of 74.
-His funeral took place at Hull Kingston Rovers ground, Craven Park, on 15 April 2024.
+His funeral took place at Hull Kingston Rovers current ground, Craven Park, on 15 April 2024.
+The street leading to the ground, originally named Poorhouse Lane, was renamed to Phil Lowe Way in December 2025.